sanger/limber/docs/purposes_yaml_files.md

 If you don't need any special behaviour, the defaults should be just fine.

-{file:docs/presenters.md Full list of presenters and their behaviour}
+{file:docs/presenters.md Description of presenters and their behaviour}

 ```yaml
 :presenter_class: Presenters::StockPlatePresenter